Charities and non-profit organizations that help with bills.

-These national organizations and charities can provide you with various forms of help.
 Funding is always limited, and many of these agencies rely heavily on donations from individuals and businesses in the local community.
 Financial assistance will also issued with conditions, and is usually offered as a last resort when a family is faced with a crisis.
-The demand for help is very high, and since resources are limited, many charities prioritize programs for families with children, seniors, and the disabled.
+The demand for help is very high, and since resources are limited, many charities prioritize programs for families with children, seniors, single mom and the disabled.

-Gradient Gives Back Community Outreach Program - This program provides families with direct financial assistance, including rent and mortgage payments.
-They also offer counseling, help with tax returns, budgeting skills, and more.
-Read more on Gradient.
+Non-profit or charitable foundations - There are many that operate programs that provide families with direct financial assistance, including rent and mortgage payments.
+They also offer free counseling, help with tax returns, budgeting skills, and more.
+Read more on financial help from foundations.

 Net Wish - A non-profit that was created by a private individual.
 The organization provides emergency cash grants and free money to qualified individuals to help them pay critical bills in an emergency.
 Priority is given to the elderly and families with children.
 This non-profit was created to help the less fortunate.
 More details on grants to help pay bills.

 Operation Homefront - The non-profit charity organization Operation Homefront provides emergency financial assistance, grants, counseling, and other aid for military personnel.
 It helps those who are currently in the service, as well as ex- military.
 In addition they can also assist families of service members as well as wounded soldiers.
-Continue.
+Continue with Operation Homefront.

-Saint Vincent de Paul - Regardless of your religion or background, this national charity organization may be able to offer grants and aid for paying bills and basic needs.
+Saint Vincent de Paul - Regardless of your religion or background, this national charity organization may be able to offer grants and financial aid for paying bills or basic needs.
 While funding is limited, qualified low income families faced with a crisis may get assistance.
-Read more St. Vincent de Paul.

 American Veterans Relief Foundation - Aids military veterans and their family members when they are burdened with mounting medical bills and debts.
-800-215-6782
+Call (949) 200-0500 or 800-215-6782

 CancerCare Co-Payment Assistance Foundation - This non-profit organization provides financial assistance and cash grants to people who need assistance with paying hospital and medical bills.
 A focus is on helping people that are hit with expenses that result from a cancer diagnosis.
 Read more on help with cancer bills.